To measure the effectiveness of this process, Arts Impact collects assessment data on a teacher-by-teacher and student-by-student basis.

 - Evidence of learning: art works, performances, presentations, photographs, video

-The Autonomy Rubric for Teachers (Autonomy Rubric for Teachers (ART)) measures teacher autonomy in teaching and infusing the arts through 22 strands across three categories: planning, teaching, and assessing.
+The Autonomy Rubric for Teachers (Autonomy Rubric for Teachers (A.R.T.)) (text version of A.R.T.) measures teacher autonomy in teaching and infusing the arts through 22 strands across three categories: planning, teaching, and assessing.
 In the first year of training, Artist Mentors use the rubric during final teacher conferences to highlight teacher strengths and areas for improvement.
 In the second year of training, teachers also complete the ART as a self-evaluation tool.

 Additionally, Arts Impact tracks growth in the frequency, approaches, and confidence of teachers in using the arts.

 This data is gathered in periodic teacher surveys through a combination of rating scales and open-ended responses.
 Here are some examples of the surveys:

 - Pre-institute Survey (text version of Pre-institute Survey)